Dangerous Dog Laws

 Not every dangerous dog may be subject to the same restrictions, depending on the state.
 In several states, dogs can be classified in different tiers, according to the level of risk that the dog poses.

 Owners who want to keep a dangerous dog usually need to make sure that the dog is confined to their property and wears a leash and often a muzzle whenever it goes out.
 Some states may require keeping the dog in a certain type of enclosure, posting a Dangerous Dog sign, getting the dog sterilized, or getting a license to keep it.
 You may not be allowed to take the dog out of your city or county, and you may need to tell animal control if you transfer the dog to someone else.
 Depending on local laws, you may need to register your dog on a registry of dangerous dogs.

 Getting a Dog Designated as Dangerous

 Different states have different procedures for getting a dog designated as dangerous.
 In some states, anyone can bring a complaint, while in other states, you need to be a victim or witness of an attack to bring a complaint.
 Law enforcement or animal control often makes the initial complaint and impounds the dog, based on having probable cause to believe that the dog has attacked someone or otherwise acted dangerously.
 If your dog has been impounded under suspicion of being dangerous, it likely will not be returned to you until a determination has been made on the danger that it poses.

 Challenging a Dangerous Dog Designation

-You may face both criminal and civil liability if your dog causes injuries or property damage.
-The owner of a dangerous dog may be required to pay two or three times the actual amount of the damage that the dog caused.
+An owner may face severe civil and criminal consequences if a dog designated as dangerous causes injuries or property damage.
+The owner of a dangerous dog may be required to pay two or three times the actual amount of the damages that the dog caused.
 A judge also can impose fines for violations of dangerous dog restrictions.
-In extreme cases, an owner may face jail time, although this is not typical in most states.
+In some cases, an owner may even face jail time.